HallwayTech/grouper-changelog-nakamura/README.md

-## Overview
+# Overview
 A Grouper changelog consumer that sends info to SakaiOAE/nakamura via HTTP POSTs.

-The Grouper changelog is a list of events in a Grouper system stored in a database table/views.
-The Grouper loader can have multiple changelog consumer jobs configured to run a intervals defined by a quartz scheduler.
-The Grouper loader keeps track of the last changelog entry that each consumer successfully processed.
+The Grouper changelog is a list of events in a Grouper system stored in the database.
+Changelog consumers periodically process batches of those events.
+The loader has multiple changelog consumer jobs configured to run a intervals defined by a quartz scheduler.
+The loader keeps track of the last changelog entry that each consumer successfully processed so they make progress through the list of changes.

-This package included 4 Grouper changelog consumers.
+This package includes 4 Grouper changelog consumers.

 ### org.sakaiproject.nakamura.grouper.changelog.esb.SimpleGroupEsbConsumer
-Provisions and updates "Simple Groups" in Sakai OAE
+Provisions and updates "Simple Groups" and their memberships in Sakai OAE.

 ### org.sakaiproject.nakamura.grouper.changelog.esb.CourseGroupEsbConsumer
-Provisions and updates "Course Groups" in Sakai OAE
+Provisions and updates "Course Groups" and their memberships in Sakai OAE.

 ### org.sakaiproject.nakamura.grouper.changelog.esb.RestrictedCourseGroupEsbConsumer
 Functionally equivalent to the CourseGroupEsbConsumer.
-It Restricts group actions to those with names that match a list stored in a database table.
+It only processes group actions if the group name matches a list stored in a database table.
 If you want to use the RestrictedCourseGroupEsbConsumer just replace the CourseGroupEsbConsumer class configuration for the with RestrictedCourseGroupEsbConsumer.
+Then add the SQL statement that retrieves a list of regular expressions to match group names. (see the example configuration below).

 ### org.sakaiproject.nakamura.grouper.changelog.esb.CourseTitleEsbConsumer
 Respond to stem updates by storing the description attribute on the sakai:group-title property.

+## User Provisioning

+The SimpleGroupEsbConsumer, CourseTitleEsbConsumer, and RestrictedCourseGroupEsbConsumer will try to create users in Sakai OAE if they don't already exist.
+The consumer will try to get the user's full name from their grouper subject attributes.
+These attributes are configurable (see the examples below);

 ## Build Prerequisites
 * git